 Step five: With a wooden spoon, stir about a third of the flour mixture into the sugar mixture, then alternately add half of the egg mixture and half of the flour mixture, stirring after each addition just enough to blend.
 Stir in coconut.

-Step six: Pour batter into a 9 x 5 loaf pan lined with parchment paper (or greased and floured).
-Place in oven on the center rack for about 45 to 50 minutes or until a toothpick inserted in the middle comes out clean.
+Step six: Pour batter into a loaf pan lined with parchment paper (or greased and floured).
+Place in oven and bake until a toothpick inserted in the middle comes out clean.

 Step nine: When the bread has completely cooled, spoon the glaze evenly over the bread and immediately sprinkle the coconut over the top.